Regret Optimality of Sample Average Approximation for Data-Driven Newsvendor Problems: A General Optimization Perspective: Problem Formulations

+\begin{remark}[Choice of benchmark] This paper chooses the cumulative regret as the performance measure of algorithms merely to keep consistency with existing literature \citep{huh2009nonparametric,besbes2013implications,lin22datadriven}.
+For other performance metrics, our analysis techniques can also establish corresponding results.
+For sample complexity of the SAA method, we also establish the results as an extension; please refer to Section \ref{subsec:sample-compexity} for details. \end{remark}

-This paper studies the widely adopted sample average approximation method for data-driven newsvendor problems.
-In this method, the expected cost function $C(x)$ is approximated by a function obtained by the sample average as
+As mentioned earlier, this paper studies the widely adopted SAA method for sequential stochastic optimization problems.
+In this method, the expected cost function $C(x)$ is approximated by the sample average cost as